Business Terms and Conditions of the Swardman, s.r.o. e-shop

 - The prices for transport vary depending on the standard tariffs and are calculated based on the volume and weight of the ordered goods.
 The specific price for transport in the Czech Republic is based on the contents of the shopping cart before sending the order and may amount maximally to CZK 2,500 per each product.
 The price for transport to a different country shall be calculated individually based on the current price list of the entity providing the transport services, and shall also be approved by the Buyer before sending the order.

 - All shipments are made under DAP INCOTERMS 2010 delivery conditions.
-The customer is responsible for custom clearance fees and local taxes.
+The customer is responsible for import customs clearance fees, duties and local taxes.

 6.6.
 If, for reasons on the part of the Buyer, the goods must be delivered again or by means other than those stipulated in the order, the Buyer is obliged to pay the necessary expenses related to the repeated delivery of the goods, or necessary expenses related to the other means of delivery.